Lonely-Dark/status-bot/README.md

 # Install:
-For install, required modules: random,requests and time.
 Install python 3.7.3.

+For install, required modules: random,requests and time

 In the bash(or cmd) type: python -m pip install module1 module2 module3